-If the output from 11.11.2.6 returns a failure, authentication shall be deemed a failure.
-If the output returns

-plaintext, the Key-Auth from the decrypted Association Response frame shall be checked.
-If it is incorrect,

-authentication shall be deemed a failure.
-If authentication is deemed a failure, the KCK2, KEK2, KCK,

-KEK, and TK shall be irretrievably destroyed.
+If the output from 11.11.2.6 7 returns a failure, authentication shall be deemed a failure.
+If the output returns plaintext, the Key-Auth from the decrypted Association Response frame shall be checked.
+If it is incorrect, authentication shall be deemed a failure.
+If authentication is deemed a failure, the KCK2, KEK2 and TK shall be irretrievably destroyed.
 If authentication is not deemed a failure, the AP shall check

-the Key-Auth field in the Key Confirmation element.
+the Key-Auth field in the Key Confirmation element

+.

 For FILS Authentication using a trusted third party, the AP shall construct a verifier as follows:

-Key-Auth' = HMAC-SHA256(KCK, NSTA | NAP | STA-MAC | AP-BSSID)
+Key-Auth' = HMAC-SHA-X(KCK2, NSTA | NAP | STA-MAC | AP-BSSID) [Note: 3087]

+The HMAC-SHA-Xis the first 128 bits or 256 bits of the HMAC-SHA1 of its argument list depending on the FILS AKM.
+(CID 2198)

 If Key-Auth' differs from the Key-Auth field in the Key Confirmation element, authentication shall be